Allergy to Anesthetic Agents

 Skin tests carried out 4 to 6 weeks after a reaction, combined with history, remain the mainstay of the diagnosis of an IgE-mediated reaction.
 If necessary, skin tests can be performed earlier, but if the results are negative, they will require subsequent confirmation.
 They should be performed, when available, with all the drugs used in the anesthetic procedure, as well as with latex and any other drugs or products administered during the anesthesia, apart from agents administered by inhalation.
 Skin prick-tests (SPT) and intradermal tests (IDT) with dilutions of commercially available drug preparations are advised.
 Although highly reliable, skin tests are not infallible.
 Standardized procedures and dilutions have been defined for most agents tested in order to avoid false positive results (Table 2)12.
 Control tests using saline (negative control) and codeine (positive control) must accompany skin tests.
 Skin tests are interpreted after 15 to 20 min.
 A prick test is considered positive when the diameter of the wheal is at least equal to half of that produced by the positive control test and at least 3 mm greater than the negative control.
 Intradermal tests are considered positive when the diameter of the wheal is twice or more the diameter of the injection wheal.

-Table 2: Concentrations of anaesthetic agents normally non-reactive in practice of skin tests.
+Table 2: Concentrations of anesthetic agents normally non-reactive in practice of skin tests.

 The estimated sensitivity of skin tests for muscle relaxants is approximately 94 to 97 %.
 Skin test sensitivity for other substances varies.
 It is optimal for synthetic gelatins, but poor for barbiturates, opioids and benzodiazepines.
 Latex sensitization must be investigated by prick-tests.
 Both prick and intradermal tests have been proposed in the literature for the diagnosis of sensitization to blue dyes.
 However, false negative prick tests have been occasionally reported.